 Our authorized capital stock consists of 82,000,000 shares of common stock, par value \$0.01 per share, and 2,000,000 shares of preferred stock, par value \$0.01 per share.
 The common stock is split into two classes - 80,000,000 authorized shares of Class A common stock and 2,000,000 authorized shares of Class B common stock.
 Upon the closing of this offering, all issued and outstanding shares of Class B common stock will be automatically converted, on a one-for-one basis, into shares of Class A common stock, and the separate classes of common stock will be eliminated pursuant to the terms of our certificate of formation.
 In October 2008, our shareholders approved an increase in the number of authorized Class A common stock from 40,000,000 to 80,000,000 in connection with our 3-for-1 stock split.
-At December 30, 2011, we had no outstanding shares of Class A common stock on an as converted basis.
-Prior to consummation of this offering, we will issue 285,000 shares of common stock to certain holders of stock options in connection with the exercise of their stock options, which shares are included in the total number of shares of Class A common stock outstanding at December 30, 2011 and 243,460 of which will be sold by certain option holders as selling shareholders in this offering.
-At December 30, 2011, we had four holders of record of Class B common stock and 496 holders of record of our Class A common stock and 496 holders
+At December 30, 2011, we had no outstanding shares of preferred stock, 1,030,700 outstanding shares of Class B common stock, 42,022,493 outstanding shares of Class A common stock and 43,053,193 outstanding shares of Class A common stock on an as converted basis.
+Prior to consummation of this offering, we will issue 285,000 shares of common stock to certain holders of stock options in connection with the exercise of their stock options, which shares are included in the total number of shares of Class A common stock outstanding at December 30, 2011 and 262,500 of which will be sold by certain option holders as selling shareholders in this offering.
+At December 30, 2011, we had four holders of record of Class B common stock and 496 holders of record of our Class A common stock.